filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-backing-services.md

 --8<-- "docs_src/getting_started/s3/app.py"
 ```

-The app is configured with environment variables, following the [12-factor app principle](https://12factor.net/config).
+The app is configured with [environment variables](https://12factor.net/config).
 The required configuration value is `AWS_S3_BUCKET_NAME` for specifying the bucket name for the datastore.
 Other optional values are `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for credentials and `AWS_S3_ENDPOINT_URL` for overriding the AWS endpoint.